Poverty is an issue that affects the entire world. Even those countries that are considered to be wealthy still have to deal with issues of poverty.

 The 18% to 2% may not seem high, but this can be a huge difference in reality.
-This means that a divorced or widowed woman will have a much harder chance to raise her family out of poverty than her husband would have.
+This means that a divorced or widowed woman will have a much harder chance of raising her family out of poverty than her husband.
 Not only did she lose being in a household with two incomes, but now she will also earn about 18% less than a man would for the same work.

 Women and underemployed young people may also find it much harder to find a job that will pay them a living wage.
-These factors contribute to the lack of job opportunities; this lack of employment opportunities contributes worldwide to the poverty issue.
+These factors contribute to the lack of job opportunities worldwide to the poverty issue.

 Population and Pollution

 Overpopulation is also one of the main factors that can influence poverty.
-Overpopulation can also lead to more pollution, which in turn also contributes to poverty.
+Overpopulation can also lead to more pollution, which contributes to poverty.
 Some people call these the 3 Ps’ – Population, Pollution, and Poverty.

-Another is that families have so many children, an underemployed father, and there is not enough money to put food on the table to feed the family.
-Poverty will usually force the older children into child labor; this child must then stop their education.
+Another is that families have so many children and an underemployed father, and there is not enough money to put food on the table to feed the family.
+Poverty will usually force older children into child labor; this child must stop their education.

 Overpopulation also affects poverty and pollution. .
-Overpopulated cities that are so polluted, so people suffer from pollution-related diseases; the cost of these diseases is driving families into poverty.
+Overpopulated cities that are so polluted that people suffer from pollution-related diseases; the cost of these diseases is driving families into poverty.

 The fishermen can no longer fish in the polluted waters, so they have no way to support and feed their families.
-Farmers that no longer farm in their fields because their fields are too polluted with plastic and other things
+Farmers that no more extend farm in their fields because their fields are too polluted with plastic and other things

-Add to that the issues of areas of the world where populations are growing much faster than the food supply.
-This lack of food will drive up food prices and contribute to poverty and hunger.
+Add to that the issues of world areas where populations are growing much faster than the food supply.
+This lack of food will increase prices and contribute to poverty and hunger.

 There are no straightforward answers to all these poverty problems as these problems are very complex.
 The answers depend upon many outside factors such as government, social services, culture, and individuals.

-This is why poverty really has no one easy fix and makes poverty such a difficult worldwide issue to solve.
+This is why poverty has no one easy fix, making poverty a complex worldwide issue to solve.

 But there are things that we as individuals can do.
 If we find ourselves in a poverty situation, we can work to get all the education we can; there is so much that can be learned today on the internet.

 Finally, if you are traveling to a country where poverty is an issue, it is important to understand how poverty affects people.
-Know that tossing a plastic water bottle on the ground may not affect you personally, but it could affect someone else.
-Be sensitive to those who do not have a lot and understand that their living in poverty probably has a lot more to do with circumstance than anything else.
+Tossing a plastic water bottle on the ground may not affect you personally, but it could affect someone else.
+Be sensitive to those who do not have a lot and understand that living in poverty probably has more to do with circumstances than anything else.